roadrunner-server/proxy_ip_parser/README.md

 X-Forwarded-*, Forwarded, True-Client-IP, X-Real-Ip parser http middleware.

 ### Description
 When proxy is trusted, the leftmost IP address will be used as a `RemoteAddr`.
-Otherwice `RemoteAddr` won't be changed.
+Otherwise `RemoteAddr` won't be changed.

 ### Usage
 ```yaml